 Skills acquired in the cluster facilitate natural expansion into other aerospace structures, and strengthen the need for aerospace manufacturing.
 Sonora fosters tier 1 and tier 2 companies that provide precision machining, casting, and forging, along with electrical systems that include harnesses, wiring, cables and connectors.
 Future expansion into various aerospace structures is a “natural evolution of commodities that come from specialization in turbine engines,” Smith states.
 As the value chain of engine components improves, more knowledge and skills are acquired to accommodate new parts and higher skilled manufacturing.

-The development of knowledge and skills over the past decade has enabled Sonora to leverage their talent and become a leading competitor in Mexico.
-Over 10,500 people of various skill levels work in the aerospace industry and 29,203 students were enrolled in Sonoran engineering and technology programs in 2015.
+The development of knowledge and skills over the past decade has enabled Sonora to leverage their talent and become a leading competitor in Mexico. in 2015, over 10,500 people of various skill levels work in the aerospace industry and 29,203 students were enrolled in Sonoran engineering and technology programs.
 With an established aeronautical background and a growing engineering pipeline, Sonora is gearing up for technology advancements in the aerospace manufacturing sector.

 Aerospace Industry Advancements

-Along with an informed workforce and education system, the Sonoran government understands the importance of maintaining the aerospace industry, and has boosted efforts to promote and stay informed of industry advancements.
+Along with a skilled workforce and an informed education system, the Sonoran government understands the importance of maintaining the aerospace industry and has boosted efforts to promote and stay ahead of industry advancements.
 Smith states how the government “tends to bring in important airshows and events.”
-The government’s support for the industry enables them to leverage their advantages as a border state by expounding on their infrastructure reform and international ports.
+The government’s support for the industry enables the state to leverage their advantages as a border region by expounding on their infrastructure reform and international ports.
 With these added connections to the United States and the rest of the world, Sonora has become a hub for the aerospace manufacturing industry.